aimms/how-to/webui/styling/index.rst

    /Articles/303/303-add-icon-menu-bar

 ..
 Note:: CSS files to customize your WebUI projects are provided as-is and are not covered by our SLA policies.
-If you have any questions regarding this, we encourage you to post on `the AIMMS community <https://community.aimms.com/>`_
+If you have any questions regarding this, we encourage you to post on `the AIMMS Community <https://community.aimms.com/>`_